Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-\textbf{Constraint on Valid Repair Transforms.} One important characteristic of the (repair) transform prediction problem is the admissible repair transforms assigned to a certain node \emph{n} are highly dependent of the label of itself and its neighbour nodes.
-For instance, for our defined 16 repair transforms, a repair transform \emph{t} on the virtual root node of a statement is valid only when $t \in \{\emph{\textbf{Wrap-IF-N}}, \emph{\textbf{Wrap-IF-O}}, \emph{\textbf{Wrap-IFELSE-N}}, \emph{\textbf{Wrap-IFELSE-O}},\emph{\textbf{Wrap-TRY}}\}$ .
-To accommodate this, we define a set of constraints as follows:
+\textbf{Constraint on Valid Repair Transform.} One important characteristic of the repair transform prediction problem is that the admissible repair transforms assigned to a certain node \emph{n} are highly dependent of the label of itself and the labels of its neighbour nodes.
+For instance, for our defined 16 repair transforms, a transform \emph{t} on the virtual root node of a statement is valid only when $ t \in $ \{$\tt{Wrap-IF-N}$, $\tt{Wrap-IF-O}$, $\tt{Wrap-IFELSE-N}$, $\tt{Wrap-IFELSE-O}$, $\tt{Wrap-TRY}$ \}.
+To take this into account, we need to establish constraints to determine whether the joint assignment (\textbf{t}, \textbf{n}) for a certain clique is admissible.